dbrattli/Expression/README.md

 ```

-### FSlash is missing the function / operator I need
+### Expression is missing the function / operator I need

 Remember that everything is a function, so you can easily implement the
-function yourself and use it with FSlash.
+function yourself and use it with Expression.
 If you think the function is
-also usable for others, then please open a PR to include it with FSlash.
+also usable for others, then please open a PR to include it with Expression.

 ## Resources